luminus-framework/luminus/resources/public/md/database.md

 ## Configuring the Database

+### SQL Korma

 Luminus uses [SQL Korma](https://github.com/korma/Korma) when you select a database profile such as `+postgres`.

 >[Korma is a domain specific language for Clojure that takes the pain out of working with your favorite RDBMS.
 Built for speed and designed for flexibility, Korma provides a simple and intuitive interface to your data that won't leave a bad taste in your mouth.](http://sqlkorma.com/)

-Adding database support to an existing project is rather simple as well.
+Adding Korma support to an existing project is rather simple as well.
 You will first need to add the Korma dependency to you `project.clj`:

 ```clojure